microsoft/pxt-arcade/docs/skillmap/balloon/balloon4.md

 - :lightbulb: Make the second mouse look like it's pushing and releasing the handle when the (B) button is pushed and released.

+Don't forget to test your game using the (B) button in the game console or the **enter** key on the keyboard!

 ~hint Tell me more... 🕵️